terryyrret/uploadstr/README.md

 - Docker container to easily spin up and run service
 - Configurable pubkey whitelist to configure who can use the /list, /delete, /upload endpoints.

-### Notes
+## Notes
 I have another project on github called [uploadstr-webui](https://github.com/terryyrret/uploadstr-webui) which you can also self-host and connect it to a running instance of uploadstr.
-It allows you to use a NIP-07 extension like nos-2x to upload, delete, or view a list of files from your uploadstr instance.
+It allows you to use a NIP-07 extension like nos-2x to authenticate to upload, delete, or view a list of files from your uploadstr instance.

 ## Config file
 Uploadstr looks for a JSON config file stored at /etc/uploadstr/config.
 It does not generate one by default so you'll have to create one and put it there.
 Here is a sample config file.